1978 Truth Criterion Controversy: 3rd plenary session of the 11th Central Committee of the Chinese Communist Party

-In October, the CCP held a central meeting to prepare for the 3rd plenary session of the 11th Central Committee.
+In October, the CPC held a central meeting to prepare for the 3rd plenary session of the 11th Central Committee.
 Deng's faction began to occupy a more favorable position.
 Deng himself also criticized the practice of putting the party in place of the government at all administrative levels during the Cultural Revolution.
 Official newspapers reported that many veterans ordered the rehabilitation of the victims during the Cultural Revolution, which is thought to undermined the authority of Hua.
 Hua himself made a self-criticism against the "Two Whatevers" during the preparatory meeting, remarking that:

 The formulation with the two "whatevers" was even more absolute, and even more inappropriate.
 To a greater or lesser extent it stifled everybody's thinking, made the practical implementation of the Party's policy difficult, and did not facilitate the livening up of the ideology of the Party.
 At the time, those two sentences were not very well thought out.
 Now it seems as if it would have been better not to mention the two "whatevers".

-The 3rd plenary session of the 11th Central Committee of the CCP was held from December 18 to December 22, 1978.
+The 3rd plenary session of the 11th Central Committee of the CPC was held from December 18 to December 22, 1978.
 The "Two Whatevers" were also described as "erroneous", and the practice criterion was further developed.
 Hua and his supporter Wang Dongxing were criticized and Wang had no way but to offer a self-criticism.

 Chen Yun, an influential official, called for re-evaluations about the impactful actions related to the Gang of Four, including the "61 Renegades" case, the "surrendees" case, the Wang Heshou and Tao Zhu case, the re-burial of Peng Dehuai, the 1976 Tiananmen Incident, the rejudgement of Kang Sheng, all of which were agreed by most people who attended the meeting.

 A number of Deng's allies were added to the Politburo (Chen Yun, Deng Yingchao, Hu Yaobang and Wang Zhen).
 The party line was also changed to the "Four Modernizations".
 Under the influence of Deng and Chen, the charges against the victims of many previous purges were officially repudiated.